grafana/tempo/docs/sources/tempo/operations/backend_search.md

 ---
-title: Improve search performance
+title: Tune search performance
-menutitle: Improve search performance
+menutitle: Tune search performance
 weight: 90
 ---

-# Improve search performance
+# Tune search performance

 Regardless of whether or not you are using TraceQL or the original search API, Tempo will search all of the blocks in the specified time range.